 As part of a NABERS rating system, specific Rules provide requirements within the specific rating tools.
-These Rules apply to all building types eligible for a NABERS energy or water and must be read alongside the building-type specific Rules.
+These 'Metering and Consumption' Rules apply to any building type eligible for a NABERS energy or water rating and must be read alongside the Rules for that building type.